Title. Double click me.

 Children Activities, Exhibits

-There will a lot of craft activities for all age children along Monroe street and in the CREATE at Arizona Science Center Annex. along with several special exhibits.
+There will a lot of craft activities for all age children along with several special exhibits.
 Be sure to pickup a free passport and visit all the stations to get your stamps and a small prize.

 Opening Parade - Sat & Sun

 Join the opening ceremony and festival parade complete with portable omikoshi shrine and dancers from 9:30 AM on Sat & 10:00 AM Sun.
-The ceremony and parade begin near the Plaza Stage on Adam street.
-See the Program schedule here.
+The ceremony and parade begin near the Main Stage.

 Dress Code: Rules & Regulations